-Future doughnut emperor Morgan Hipworth started Bistro Morgan in his early teens (in case you weren’t feeling bad enough about your life direction today).
-Bistro Morgan has gone gangbusters since then, and you’ll find Morgan’s doughnuts in dozens of stores around town (Fat Jaks burger bar is one of our favourites).
-His best has got to be the Gaytime Crunch: a fluffy brioche doughnut topped with Swiss chocolate, honeycomb crunch and a salted caramel syringe.
-Basically a Golden Gaytime in doughnut form.
+Doughnut emperor Morgan Hipworth started Bistro Morgan in his early teens (in case you weren’t feeling bad enough about your life direction today).
+Bistro Morgan has gone gangbusters since then and is now considered to make some of the best doughnuts in Melbourne.
+His pinnacle has got to be the Creme Brulee—a brioche doughnut filled with handmade vanilla bean custard and then top with burnt crunchy toffee on top.
+Basically the classical French dessert in doughnut form.

 "An Aussie bakery with an American twist" is how Candied in Spotswood spruiks itself.
 Organic bread, homemade lamingtons, savoury pies and vanilla bean soft serve—you can get it all here.
 But they also do cracking doughnuts.
 If you only try one, make it the vanilla slice doughnuts.
 Piped custard and a biscuit disc, dusted with icing sugar.
 Dangerously delicious.
 Goes pretty well with an apple pie milkshake too...

 All Day Donuts

 This is Raph Rashid's doughnut joint, the genius behind Beatbox Kitchen and Taco Truck (two of Melbourne's OG food trucks).
 It's a simple set-up, but that's part of the charm: just a few laminex tables and a green-tiled counter, that's about it.
 Raph likes to let the doughnuts speak for themselves.
 There are usually around six or seven varieties on rotation, including the OG (original), rose crème with chocolate and raspberry sprinkles, and coffee glazed with passionfruit curd.
-And like the name suggests, you could eat these things all day...
+And as the name suggests, you could eat these things all day...

 Mister Nice Guy’s Bakeshop